Updated November 6, 2023

 Characteristics of a Limited Liability Company (LLC)

-- Limited liability company (LLC) format requires fewer compliance formalities pertaining to conducting Board Meetings, Annual general meetings, maintaining records of minutes of meetings, and filing of statutory returns, to name a few, compared to a Corporation form of business.
+- Limited liability company (LLC) format requires fewer compliance formalities about conducting Board Meetings, Annual general meetings, maintaining records of minutes of meetings, and filing of statutory returns, to name a few, compared to a Corporation form of business.
 However, it is pertinent to note that compliance formalities are still substantially more complex than a partnership or sole proprietorship form of business.

 - The Board of Directors looks after the business affairs of the LLC.

 - Pass-through taxation, where the income of an LLC is the personal income of its members, is a characteristic of a Limited Liability Company.
 Applying individual tax rates instead of corporate tax rates is advantageous as it ensures that the profits are taxed only once in the hands of the members directly.
 Avoiding double taxation, which is a common practice in the company form of business where income is first taxed at the corporate level and then at an individual level when profit is distributed as a dividend to shareholders, is an advantage of LLCs because individual tax rates are applied instead of corporate tax rates.

 - There is no limit on the maximum number of members in an LLC.
 Unlike a company or a firm partnership business, there are no restrictions on the maximum number of members in an LLC.